 The capital replacement fund calls for a certain amount to be set aside each year to be used for replacement of capital equipment.
-Any capital expenditure must be approved by four out of the five Participating Cities.
 The capital replacement fund is considered a major fund for reporting purposes.

 The facility fund is used to account for monies to be used toward the remodel of the fire station.
-The facility fund is funded by an annual transfer from the general fund based on unused budgeted assessments from the Participating Cities at the conclusion of the prior year.
 The facility fund is considered a major fund for reporting purposes.